-- 3/4 cups sugar
+- ¾ cups sugar

-- 3/4 cup milk (at least 2%)
+- ¾ cup milk (at least 2%)

 - 2 tablespoons pure vanilla extract

-- 3 3/4 cups all-purpose flour
+- 3¾ cups all-purpose flour

 - 1 tablespoon baking powder

-- 1/8 teaspoon salt
+- ⅛ teaspoon salt

-- 3 tablespoons Nutella
+- ¼ cup Nutella

 - reserved cookie crumbs

-Preheat oven to 350F.
+- Preheat oven to 350˚F.

-Line two baking sheets with parchment paper and set aside.
+- Line two baking sheets with parchment paper and set aside.

-Whisk eggs in a large bowl; add the sugar and whisk to combine.
+- Whisk eggs in a large bowl; add the sugar and whisk to combine.

-Whisk in milk, butter, and vanilla until smooth.
+- Whisk in milk, butter, and vanilla until smooth.

-In a separate bowl, whisk together flour, baking powder, and salt.
+- In a separate bowl, whisk together the flour, baking powder, and salt.

-With an electric mixer on low, add flour mixture to the egg mixture one tablespoon at a time; continue to mix until thoroughly incorporated.
+- With an electric mixer on low, add flour mixture to the egg mixture one tablespoon at a time; continue to mix until thoroughly incorporated.

-Remove mixing bowl from fridge.
+- Remove the mixing bowl from the fridge.

 - Reserve the cookie crumbs in a mixing bowl.

-- Fill the cookies with the nutella mixture and sandwich 2 cookies together.
+- Fill the cookies with the Nutella mixture and sandwich 2 cookies together.
 Try to match the cookies with the same shape cookie and/or size.

-- I dip about 5 cookies in the colors and then go back to the first one and sprinkle with sugar.
-You can also dip them in the sugar.
+- Dip one side of the cookie in red food coloring and the other side in yellow.
+Let them rest on a sheet of wax paper for 5 minutes before adding the sugar.
+I dip about five cookies in the colors and then go back to the first one and sprinkle with sugar.
+You can also roll them in the sugar.

 - Place the finished cookies on a sheet of wax paper to dry and continue to work with the rest of the cookies.